Believe in Your Time Capsule!

 What you can do is record who donated that nickel, and why.
 It may not be as poignant as the examples above, but it helps those who open the time capsule.
 How?
 It shows something more about it than just the items.
 Showing who you are is not vanity, by the way.
 It helps, it saves time, and makes a more correct assessment later on.

-Time Capsule Container For a time capsule, at least, you don't need to reinvent the wheel.
+The Container for the Time Capsule For a time capsule, at least, you don't need to reinvent the wheel.
 We've already got the container you need.
 You want the container to protect the things and to last.
 You don't want to worry about it.
 Well, just look at our time capsule containers and choose one.
 It's by far the simplest part of your project.
 And it should be.

 "We wanted to put this old fragile document in the new time capsule," a customer once told me.
 "It's in bad condition, but we felt it was important to include.
 It's one of the reasons we chose your company.
 We knew our items would survive much better than these did over time."